 Mi krop means ‘crisp noodles’ in English.
 It is made with thin rice noodles and a mostly sweet sauce but can be balanced with a sour flavor, such as lemon or lime juice.
 The sour flavor comes from the peel of a Thai citrus fruit called som sa.
 Thai restaurants prefer to serve warm.

 Pad see ew is also a stir-fried noodle food.
 It can be translated as ‘fried with soy sauce.
 You can eat this food from street vendors as well as popular restaurants.
 Many Thai people love it.
 The origin of this food is believed to trace back to Chinese culture.
 The Thai noodles are prepared in a black soy sauce to get a caramelized effect.
 The dish may look like it is burnt, but it is one of the features of the dish.

 Main Ingredients: Shahe fen, black soy sauce, garlic, Chinese broccoli, eggs, green onions, meat (commonly pork, beef, or seafood), and tofu.

-If you are looking for an efficient resource to learn the Thai language, Ling App is here for you!
+If you are looking for an efficient resource for learning the Thai language, the Ling app is here for you!